edubenetskiy/Retrogress/README.md

 # Retrogress

-> A simple web-based RSS aggregator
+A simple web-based RSS aggregator written in Python.

 ## Background